 The Enemy Hurricane snapped its front pincers.
 Eisu and Fumiko made the Galaxy Zephyr duck under them.
 “We’re almost too large!” said Fumiko.
 “We’ve lost our evasiveness!”

 The front pincers snapped again.
 The Galaxy Zephyr evaded the left pincer but was clasped by the right.
 The Enemy Hurricane brought down its stinger.
 “Who needs evasiveness when we have strength!” said Daisuke.
 He and Charlie braced the elbows of the Galaxy Zephyr against the pincer confining them.
-With infinite effort they pried it wide open and slipped away before the stinger stung.
+They pried it wide open and slipped away before the stinger stung.

 The left pincer blindsided them with a back-slap, sending the Galaxy Zephyr spinning through space.
 It tumbled twenty trillion light-years before stabilizing.

 Lucille’s crew righted themselves just to see the stinging tail descend.
 Reflexively they brought forth the Wheel and sliced the tail’s tip.

 “Big mistake!” signaled the Enemy Hurricane.
-From the sliced stinger gushed yellow acid.
+Yellow acid gushed from the sliced stinger.

 “Who’s mistake?” asked Lucille.
 The acid flooded over the Galaxy Zephyr.
 Its Hurricane Armor cracked like sunburnt skin.
 The whole robot broke open like a cocoon.

 Underneath the white Hurricane armor was blue Hurricane Armor.
 This broke open also, and underneath was purple Hurricane Armor.
 This broke open also, and underneath was pink Hurricane Armor.
 This broke open also, and underneath was blackness so dark it made space look luminous.

 “You’ve guaranteed our victory,” said Lucille.
 “You’ve unleashed our final form!”

 The blackness kept growing and growing, gaining mass from the Wheel’s energy.
 It absorbed the oceans of acid.
 Under the white, blue, purple, and pink faces, sheer emptiness glared at the Enemy Hurricane.

 “How are you—” The Enemy Hurricane reared and snapped its pincers up at them.
 “Why are you so large?”